 North Dakota State University is distinctive as a student-focused, land-grant, research university, that provides affordable access to an excellent education at a top-ranked institution that combines teaching and research in a rich learning environment, educating future leaders who will create solutions to national and global challenges that will shape a better world.
+NDSU is an R1 research institution as defined by the Carnegie Classification of Institutions of Higher Education.
 NDSU is listed in the National Science Foundation's top 100 in several areas, including agricultural sciences, social sciences, physical sciences, chemistry, psychology and computer sciences.
 NDSU is fully accredited as an institution by the Higher Learning Commission.
 The main campus is located in Fargo, N.D., with Extension Service and Experiment Station Research Centers located all across the state.